-Dr. Purchase is pleased to announce the expansion of his practice to include an office in Greenbrae in addition to his continuing role as Medical Director of Shoulder Surgery at Saint Francis Memorial Hospital.
+Dr. Purchase is pleased to announce the new new office in the Corte Madera Town Center.
+He will continue his role as Medical Director of Shoulder Surgery at Saint Francis Memorial Hospital.

 Robert Purchase, MD is an orthopedic surgeon in San Francisco, CA specializing in surgery of the shoulder and knee.